Files / Iran

 1. Regional Chain Conflicts Triggered by the 2023 Israel-Gaza War

-2. Iran's Diplomatic and Security Policy Adaptation to Regional Dynamics
+2. Iran's Diplomatic and Security Policy Adaptation to Regional Dynamic Changes

 3. The Impact of Israeli Actions on Iran's Non-State Alliance Network

-4. Iran's Geopolitical Posture Following Changes in the Syrian Situation
+4. Iran's Geopolitical Posture Following the Changes in the Syrian Situation

 5. Changes in the Status of the Axis of Resistance After the Death of Hassan Nasrallah

-6. The Evolution of Relations Between Iran and Gulf Cooperation Council Countries
+6. The Evolution of Relations Between Iran and the Gulf Cooperation Council Countries

 7. The Impact of Regional Developments on Iran's Domestic Politics

-8. Conference Participation Guidelines and Paper Submission Requirements
+8. Conference Participation Guide and Paper Submission Requirements

 9. Paper Abstract Submission Specifications and Deadline